Andrew Malkinson: Calls for inquiry into wrongful rape conviction

 But case documents seen by BBC News show that all the key agencies involved in the case knew of this exonerating DNA by 2009, which first emerged two years prior.

-The Crown Prosecution Services (CPS) has insisted this was not "ignored" and was handed to Mr Malkinson's defence team.
+The CPS has insisted this was not "ignored" and was handed to Mr Malkinson's defence team.

 Greater Manchester Police has already apologised for its handling of the investigation, admitting that Mr Malkinson was the victim of a "grave miscarriage of justice".